tynist/alx-higher_level_programming/0x06-python-classes/README.md

 -   What is the `__dict__` of a class and/or instance of a class and what does it contain
 -   How does Python find the attributes of an object or class
 -   How to use the `getattr` function

+### Copyright - Plagiarism
+-   You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+-   You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+-   You are not allowed to publish any content of this project.
+-   Any form of plagiarism is strictly forbidden and will result in removal from the program.

 Requirements
 ------------